Genesis | Greens Superfood

 - Helps protect kidney health

-Maca is a plant native to Peru that’s grown for its fleshy root, and its cultivation goes back thousands of years, as it was an integral part of the diet and commerce of the ancient Incan civilization.
+Maca is a plant native to Peru that has been cultivated for thousands of years for its root, which was an integral part of the diet and commerce of the ancient Incan civilization.

 - Improves subjective sense of well-being